nerdyblonde/e980-zeKrnl/README.md

 Currenlty supported Android version is 4.4, which mean all CM11.0 based ROMs will support it.
 I myself I'm using it on PAC 4.4.

-This is STABLE branch; Other branches (s2w_dt2s & 3.4.108_experimental) are highly experimental and in testing, so if you build stuff from them, expect that it WILL be broken.
+This is STABLE branch; Other branches are highly experimental and in testing, so if you build stuff from them, expect that it WILL be broken.

 ## Progress

+Current version is **v1.3**.

 - [x] CPU Governors
 	- [x] Intellidemand